 Crobox then optimized the Shoe Finder from its 1.0 version to 2.0 to make sure the 2.0 version was in tune with ASICS customers.
 Currently, ASICS is carrying out UX tests to continuously test and improve the Shoe Finder tool.

 “We already had the Shoe Finder 1.0 for over a year, so we knew it had limitations.
 Flat analytics and data give us an idea of how it worked, but what was missing was the user’s emotions and personal experience.
 There’s a lot of gut feeling that goes into reusing this objective data in an actionable way.
 We really needed these psychological and neuro-insights to see the parts in the Shoe Finder our shoppers were struggling with.” -Rick Hoving, Senior eCommerce Manager at ASICS

 Using data from Braingineers research and Crobox’s Dynamic Messaging experiments, ASICS tailored the Shoe Finder question and made the design more personalized, user-friendly, and customer-centric.

 Braingineers experiments revealed that the Shoe Finder was hard to find on the ASICS homepage.

 The EEG scan noted a peak in Attention and Frustration at not being able to reach their goal.
-Eye-tracking also revealed the Shoe Finder banner and menu bar was often overlooked.
+Eye-tracking also revealed the Shoe Finder banner and menu bar were often overlooked.